MultiCraft/repixture/DEVELOPERS.md

 * `rp_wielditem`: Custom rotation of item in hand in 3rd person view (in case it looks awkward)
 * `tt`: Custom tooltips

-Beware: Calling functions that are not documented are NOT guaranted to be stable in future versions, so use them with care.
+Beware: Calling functions that are not documented are NOT guaranteed to be stable in future versions, so use them with care.

 ## Groups